mvysny/karibu-testing/karibu-testing-v8/README.md

   we expect the button to be enabled and fully able to receive (and execute) clicks.
 In this case, an attempt to click such button from a test should fail.
 * If the button is effectively invisible (it may be visible itself, but it's nested in a layout that's invisible), the `click()` method will still run the listeners even though the user can't really interact with the button.
-In this case, the test should fail as well.
+In this case, the `click()` method should fail as well.

 It is therefore important that we use the `Button._click()` extension method provided by the Karibu Testing library, which checks all the above points, prior running the click listeners.